The global and independent platform for the SAP community.

 The SAP Depths

-I confess that, like Ulysses, I have to tie myself to the mast in order not to let the model drag me into the (in)depths of moving average and standard prices, price differences, distribution, apportionment, billing, tariff determination, service charging, invoicing, etc. I am tempted to speak of the outlined core method as the song of the sirens, who, as is well known, charmed not only with their beautiful voice (should mean here: with the simplicity and clarity of the presentation).
+I confess that, like Odysseus, I have to tie myself to the mast in order to not let the model drag me into the depths of moving average and standard price, price differences, distribution, apportionment, billing, tariff determination, service charging, invoicing, and so much more.
+I am tempted to speak of the outlined core method as the song of the sirens, who, as is well known, not only enchanted sailors with their beautiful voice (in our case: with the simplicity and clarity of the presentation).
+Above all, they beguiled with their ability to “know and reveal everything that happens on earth” – which here means that this model goes right down to the SAP depths of posting and offsetting entries, material management account determination and transaction types, business processes, customizing, tables, and programs.

 KernAG_MagazinE3-Grafiken_012021_2.jpg